 Occasionally overeating will leave you with a bellyache.
 But if you do it regularly, you risk more serious consequences.

 Who doesn’t overeat from time to time?
-Be it a plate of loaded jumbo nachos while cheering on the Trojans, a celebratory five-course meal or a holiday dinner, if you only overindulge every once in awhile, the adverse effects typically are only temporary.
+Be it a plate of loaded jumbo nachos while cheering on your favorite team, a celebratory five-course meal or a holiday dinner, if you only overindulge every once in awhile, the adverse effects typically are only temporary.

 But if you find yourself binge eating one day a week for a period of three months, you may have binge eating disorder, as defined by the National Eating Disorders Association (NEDA).
 Binge eating is also characterized by eating in secret, eating even when you’re already full and a loss of control over what and how much you eat.